babolivier/welcome-home/README.md

 ## Welcome Home

-Welcome Home is a bash script which detects when a selected device is connected to your local network.
+Welcome Home is a bash script (ran as a daemon) which detects when a selected device is connected to your local network.
 If it detects the device, it will communicate with Mopidy using its [JSON API](https://docs.mopidy.com/en/latest/api/http/) and start playing a selected stream (set in the configuration file) on the Pine64's jack output.

 In my example, when I get home and my phone connects to my apartment's wifi, it gets a static IP address (as I configured it in my DHCP server).
 Welcome Home detects it, which means that I'm home or almost there, and starts some nice Trance music for me.